-Florida Statute 395.0197 (2) specifies that the governing body is responsible for the risk management program.
+Florida Statute 395.0197(2) specifies that the governing body is responsible for the risk management program.
 Each licensed facility must hire a risk manager who is responsible for management, implementation, and oversight of the risk management program.
-The person selected as the risk manager must demonstrate competence, through education or experience in
+The person selected as the risk manager must demonstrate competence, through education or experience in:

-- Applicable standards of health care risk management.
+- 1. Applicable standards of health care risk management;

-- 2. Applicable federal, state, and local health and safety laws and rules.
+- 2. Applicable federal, state, and local health and safety laws and rules;

-- 3. General risk management administration.
+- 3. General risk management administration;

 - 4. Patient care.

 - 5. Medical care.

-- 6. Personal and social care.
+- 6. Personal and social care;

 - 7. Accident prevention.

-- 8. Departmental organization and management.
+- 8. Departmental organization and management;

-- 9. Community interrelationships.
+- 9. Community interrelationships;

 - 10. Medical terminology.

-Documentation of the education or experience can include attendance at the risk management and quality improvement conference held each spring by the Florida Society of Ambulatory Surgical Centers.
-The spring conference is designed to cover these required areas of education and enable attendees to learn the most frequent areas of non-compliance with state and federal regulations cited when a surgery center undergoes inspections and how to address compliance; understand the integration of risk management, quality improvement, peer review, and infection control; and increase knowledge of prevention of adverse events and methods to enhance patient safety.
-Attendees at the FSASC spring conference will receive a certificate of attendance to place in the risk manager's employee or contract file.
-The facility's risk manager designee can also attend the annual conference, demonstrating to the Agency for Healthcare Administration the commitment by the facility's leadership to the management of patient safety.
+Documentation of the education or experience can include attendance at the Quality & Risk Management Conference held each spring by the Florida Society of Ambulatory Surgical Centers.
+The Quality and Risk Management Conference is designed to cover these required areas of education and enable attendees to learn the most frequent areas of non-compliance with state and federal regulations cited when a surgery center undergoes inspections and how to address compliance; understand the integration of risk management, quality improvement, peer review, and infection control; and increase knowledge of prevention of adverse events and methods to enhance patient safety.
+Attendees at the FSASC Quality and Risk Management Conference will receive a certificate of attendance to place in the risk manager's employee or contract file.
+The facility's risk manager designee can also attend the FSASC Annual Conference, demonstrating to the Agency for Healthcare Administration the commitment by the facility's leadership to the management of patient safety.
 The earning of the designation of Certified Professional in Healthcare Risk Management (CPHRM) also can provide documentation of the experience and education of the risk manager.